easytarget/PrintPy2040/microPython/README.md

 * Another important option here is the Baud rate for the serial port; you must match the speed here with the speed onfigured on your RRF controller.
 The default baud rate for PrintXIAO is 230400 baud, no parity.
 * Only mess with the Hardware settings if you are using alternate wiring or boards etc..
 * Do not try to 'speed up' the main (once per second by default) fetch/update cycle too much, the cpu needs at least 600ms to do each fetch/update cycle.
-* NeoPixel and display brightnesses can be set, you may want to reduce these for a very dim workshop.
+* NeoPixel and display brightnesses can be set, you may want to reduce these in a dark workshop.

-.. todo .. 'off' state list, Wifi mode settings, ?anything else..?